f-a-tonmoy/f-a-tonmoy.github.io/README.md

 ---

 ## About Me
-Data Scientist and Machine Learning Engineer specializing in predictive modeling, deep learning, NLP, and computer vision.
+Data Scientist and AI Researcher specializing in predictive modeling, deep learning, NLP, and computer vision.
 Skilled in TensorFlow, PyTorch, Scikit-learn, SQL, EDA, and Data Visualization, I focus on feature engineering, model optimization, and scalable AI solutions.

 ---